Timeline

 March 27: 13 at Blue Cafe, Long Beach, CA SOURCE | SOURCE

-April 4: 13 at the Rhythm Room, Phoenix, Arizona SOURCE | SOURCE
+April 4: 13 featuring Lester Butler, Rhythm Room, Phoenix SOURCE | SOURCE

 May 1: 13 feat.
-Lester Butler, Boogietown Festival, Louvain-la-neuve, Belgium SOURCE | SOURCE | SOURCE
+Lester Butler, Boogie Town Festival, Louvain-la-neuve, Belgium SOURCE | SOURCE | SOURCE

 May 2: 13 at Moulin Blues Festival, Ospel, The Netherlands.
 This is Butler’s last concert; a DVD of the show is available.
 SOURCE

-May 3: Nofightin.com reader Jeroen notes that Lester Butler sat in with the Paladins at a concert in de Effenaar in Eindhoven, NL; this gig has not been confirmed by nofightin.com.
+May 3: NoFightin.com reader Jeroen notes that Lester Butler sat in with the Paladins at a concert in de Effenaar in Eindhoven, NL; this gig has not been confirmed by nofightin.com.
 SOURCE

 May 9: Lester Butler dies at age 38.
 SOURCE